rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print(permutation)
 [2, 3, 4, 6, 8, 1, 7, 5]

-We may check now that this permutation will correctly generate a permutation graph which is indeed isomorphic to the random graph *g*.
+We may check finally that this permutation will correctly generate a permutation graph which is indeed isomorphic to the random graph *g*.

 >>> gtest = PermutationGraph(permutation=[2, 3, 4, 6, 8, 1, 7, 5])
 >>> gtest